Ninja-Squad/data-discovery/README.md

 The configuration is currently only read on startup, meaning the application has to be reboot if the configuration is changed on the Spring Cloud server.
 For a dynamic reload without restarting the application, see <http://cloud.spring.io/spring-cloud-static/Finchley.SR1/single/spring-cloud.html#refresh-scope>
 to check what has to be changed.

-In case of testing configuration from the config server, one may use a dedicated branch on `data-discovery-config` project and append the `--spring.cloud.config.label=<branch name to test>` parameter when starting the application's executable jar, or use the corresponding Spring [env variable](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config-relaxed-binding-from-environment-variables).
+In case of testing configuration from the config server, one may use a dedicated branch on `data-discovery-config` project and append the `--spring.cloud.config.label=<branch name to test>` parameter when starting the application's executable jar, or use the corresponding Spring [env variable](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config-relaxed-binding-from-environment-variables) (_ie._ `SPRING_CLOUD_CONFIG_LABEL`).
 More info on [how to pass a parameter to a Spring Boot app](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config).

 ## Building other apps

 By default, the built application is RARe (without basket, i.e. without the possibility to add accessions to a basket and create an accession order on the rare-basket application).
 But this project actually allows building other applications (RARe with basket and WheatIS, for the moment, but more could come).

 To build a different app, specify an `app` property when building.
 For example, to assemble the WheatIS app, run the following command